 Paleontology and systematics of dinosaurs; field collection of Mesozoic vertebrates.

-Professor Forster is also involved in the Geological Sciences Systematics and Paleotology of Dinosaurs Program, particularly interested in Ornithiscia.
+Professor Forster is also involved in the Geological Sciences Systematics and Paleontology of Dinosaurs Program, particularly interested in Ornithischia.

 My research involves the interpretation of Mesozoic-age fossils, particularly dinosaurs.
 My first love is the primary description of new taxa, including phylogenetic analysis of their position on the tree of life.
 Although I work primarily on dinosaurs, I have also happily done research on cynodonts, birds, crocodilians, and turtles.

 Numerous exquisitely-preserved bird fossils, mostly consisting of isolated elements, have been collected from the Late Cretaceous Maeverano Fm. from 1993 to the present.
 Dr. P. O’Connor (Ohio University) and I are describing these materials and placing them within a phylogenetic context.
 This avifauna is extremely diverse and spans a broad phylogenetic spectrum from very primitive to almost modern-looking forms.
 This work is part of a large, multi-faceted, NSF-funded research project in Mahajanga Basin of Madagascar, led by Dr. D. Krause, Stony Brook University.

 South African Igunaodontian.

 My colleague W. de Klerk (Albany Museum) and I are describing a new iguanodontian dinosaur from the Early Cretaceous Kirkwood Fm., South Africa.
 We have the remains of at least 26 tiny, juvenile individuals collected from a single, small bone-bed horizon that may represent a nesting site.
 Nearly all specimens occur as isolated elements, but are often beautifully preserved.
 This new species is one of only three named ornithopod dinosaurs from all of southern Africa.

 Basal ornithopod from China.